aman-q/scorekeeperApp.github.io/README.md

 # Scorekeeper App using React

-A simple Scorekeeper app built using React, allowing users to keep track of scores for various games or activities.
+A simple Scorekeeper app built using React, allowing users to keep track of scores for Cricket Match

 ## Table of Contents